acomarcho/edunex-extension/README.md

 # edunex-extension
-Allows you to interact with course contents easily.
+Allows you to interact with course contents easily, especially with marking contents as read and downloading contents from a (sub)module.

 Demo: